 6. Lack of Support

 When you’re ready to launch a class, and you encounter an urgent problem requiring support, it’s important to have that support available immediately.
 Your LMS vendor should offer chat forums and knowledge bases to help you solve issues quickly, or a dedicated support line to call when you have more complicated questions.
 Having live support from someone who knows your company and your learning needs is even more valuable.

 If your company is experiencing the growing pains of a learning management system that isn’t growing with you, it might be time to look for greener pastures.
 We can help in that search.
-Start investigating which LMS is best for you with our product selection tool, or call an unbiased Technology Advisor today for a free consultation.
+Start investigating which LMS is best for you with our Learning Management Systems Product Selection Tool, or call an unbiased Technology Advisor today for a free consultation.

 Top Human Resources Software Recommendations